 The Comprehensive Plan Update is a long range vision for the community.
 The plan is also intended to serve as a guide for how the community can turn vision into reality.
 This section provides a detailed implementation matrix that outlines recommended policies, specific actions, and responsible parties.
-A graphic key links each policy recommendation to the corresponding Guiding Principle(s) outlined at the beginning of this document (refer to the Vision Statement on page v).
+A graphic key links each policy recommendation to the corresponding Guiding Principle(s) outlined at the beginning of this document (refer to the Vision Statement on page vi).

-The implementation strategy begins with adoption of the Plan as the official policy document to guide public and private decision-making.
-To be effective the Plan should be consulted on a regular basis for all development and infrastructure decisions made by the City.
-The Plan should be used on a regular basis to gauge public and private decisions concerning development, redevelopment, capital improvements, economic incentives, and other matters affecting the community.
-The Plan is a living and flexible document, and as such, should be monitored and updated on a regular basis.
+The implementation strategy begins with adoption of the plan as the official policy document to guide public and private decision-making.
+To be effective the plan should be consulted on a regular basis for decisions made by the City regarding land use, development, growth, infrastructure, and fiscal policy.
+The plan is a living and flexible document, and as such, should be monitored and updated on a regular basis, including annual reviews to assess implementation progress, update technical information, and adjust policy recommendations if appropriate.
+More extensive updates should be considered at least every 10 years.